MorganKryze/ConsoleAppVisuals/docs/introduction/data_viz.md

 }
 ```

+> [!NOTE]
+> For this section, you may delete your previous code and start from scratch at each section.

 ## The `TableView` element

 The `TableView` element is used to display data in a table format.
 It is useful when you want to display a list of items with multiple columns.
 [Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.PassiveElements.TableView-1.html)